scikit-hep/iminuit/doc/reference.rst

 .. automodule:: iminuit.cost
     :members:

+.. currentmodule:: iminuit

 minimize
 --------

-The :func:`iminuit.minimize` function provides the same interface as :func:`scipy.optimize.minimize`.
+The :func:`minimize` function provides the same interface as :func:`scipy.optimize.minimize`.
 If you are familiar with the latter, this allows you to use Minuit with a quick start.
-Eventually, you still may want to learn the interface of the :class:`iminuit.Minuit` class, as it provides more functionality if you are interested in parameter uncertainties.
+Eventually, you still may want to learn the interface of the :class:`Minuit` class, as it provides more functionality if you are interested in parameter uncertainties.

-.. autofunction:: iminuit.minimize
+.. autofunction:: minimize

 Utility Functions
 -----------------

-.. currentmodule:: iminuit.util
+.. currentmodule:: util

-The module :mod:`iminuit.util` provides the :func:`describe` function and various function to manipulate fit arguments.
+The module :mod:`util` provides the :func:`describe` function and various function to manipulate fit arguments.
 Most of these functions (apart from describe) are for internal use.
 You should not rely on them in your code.
 We list the ones that are for the public.

 .. automodule:: iminuit.util
     :members:
-    :undoc-members:
-    :exclude-members: arguments_from_docstring, arguments_from_funccode,
-        arguments_from_call_funccode, true_param, param_name,
-        remove_var, format_exception, fitarg_rename

 Data objects
 ------------